 - It should be noted that this can be rather difficult work to accomplish, primarily because getting the earbud apart is not an easy thing to do.
 It can be quite tedious, especially if you have big hands.

 If you find that this is the issue or that the speaker is just not working in that headphone at all, then your option is that you can buy a replacement earbud.
-This should cost no more than $30 or $40 at most, and these earbuds are built to be easily reattached using the directions that come with the earbud replacement.
-In a matter of a few minutes you can quickly fix Apple earbuds without much of a hassle.
+This should cost no more than a few bucks at most, and these earbuds are built to be easily reattached using the directions that come with the earbud replacement.
+In a matter of a few minutes, you can quickly fix Apple earbuds without much of a hassle.

 A Problem that Is Not Common But May Happen